melisayu/melisayu/README.md

 - 🏡 I'm an Indonesian, based in The Netherlands
 - 🔭 I have a lot of hobbies beside of programming: playing boardgames, pc games, playing musical instruments, painting, hiking, baking, and reading
 - 🌱 I’m currently learning Dutch and Japanese
-- 👯 I’m looking to collaborate on open source projects and am looking for people who might be interested in joining [Sustainity](https://sustainity.dev) project that was founded by me and my partner.
+- 👯 I’m looking to collaborate on open source projects and am looking for people who might be interested in joining [Sustainity](https://sustainity.dev) project that was founded by partner and me.
 - 💬 Ask me about how I switched careers into software development or other things that might interest you.
 - ⚡ Fun fact: I used to read a lot of philosophy and fantasy literature.